Car Accident Settlement Calculator: How Much is My Case Worth?

 Because insurance companies know it is in their financial interest to make accident settlement offers quickly, often just days or weeks after a car crash.

 The insurance industry calculates that a represented claimant (a person who has hired a lawyer to represent them) may cost the insurance company up to four times more than an unrepresented claimant.
 That fact came from a study that was performed by McKinsey & Company consulting, which was hired by Allstate, the “good hands” people.
 It also began the advent over the past 25 years of insurance companies using injury claims software, such as Colossus and other car accident settlement calculator programs.

 This means one of two things for you:

 If you were involved in a car accident, you have an injury that you and your doctors feel is fully resolved and is truly minor, you missed little or no time from work, your injuries have had no impact on your lifestyle, and an insurance company adjuster calls you at home and wants to write you a check, I often tell people to take it.

 But if you’re still hurting, if you’re missing work, or if you have suffered any injury involving a traumatic brain injury or injury to the spine or spinal discs in your neck and back, then it’s not worth rushing into an accident settlement.
-At this stage, you truly have no idea how much your case is worth, or if these injuries can become progressively worse and disabling.
+At this stage, this is when a car accident settlement calculator comes in handy as you truly have no idea how much your case is worth, or if these injuries can become progressively worse and disabling.
 Often, what can seem as minor can require surgery and have serious medical complications.

 Our attorneys always recommend you discuss your injuries with a qualified and experienced car accident lawyer so you can learn about all of your legal rights under No Fault.
 With your information, they can use their car accident settlement calculator to help you evaluate how much your case is worth and let you know what your car accident settlement options may be.
 You could be leaving tens of thousands of dollars on the table – and giving up vital legal rights and protections by settling too soon.